Erdem Tüzün, AIA, is a registered architect in New York and Turkey, presently leading the design team for Eisenman Architects.

 VARDIYA, BIENNALE VENEZIA

 Vardiya / the Shift committed a program full of public events to turn the Pavilion of Turkey into an open space for temporary accommodation, production, and encountering.
-Selected architecture students with an international open call took weekly shifts at the pavilion as the active producers of the evolving exhibition content.
+Selected architecture students with an international open call took weekly shifts at the pavilion as active producers of an evolving exhibition content.

 The pavilion curated by Kerem Piker, Cansu Cürgen, Yelta Köm, Nizam Onur Sönmez, Yağız Söylev, and Erdem Tüzün.